usystems/webling-plugins/README.md

 make sure you add the `--cors` command line argument to allow cross-origin imports.
 Now you can add your plugin to your Webling with `http://localhost:3000/index.js` (if your main plugin file is not called `index.js`, use the correct filename).

+## Plugin Hosting

+Since a Plugin must be publicly available, we recommend hosting Webling plugins on GitHub.
+Since GitHub does not like if you use github raw files in production, there are many services providing a CDN for github files.
+For example [raw.githack.com](https://raw.githack.com/) serves your files from CloudFlare's CDN.

 ## Example Plugins